Rijksmuseum/rijksmuseum.github.io/index.md

 The JSON-based service is so simple that, in no time at all, you can build something that makes use of the Rijksmuseum’s rich and attractive content.

 ## Access to the API
 You will first need to request an API key, to access the data and images.
-You can do this via the advanced settings of your Rijksstudio account (www.rijksmuseum.nl/rijksstudio).
+You can do this via the advanced settings of your [Rijksstudio account](https://www.rijksmuseum.nl/nl/mijn/gegevens).
 You will then immediately be given a code.
 You will need this code to use the APIs.

 ## Documentation
 Below you find the documentation for the live website API.